sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

-     Indeed, the beginnings of the Vāstu-sāstras and the Śilpa-śāstras are to be traceable to the Vedangie Jyantisa, (Kalpa)[Śulva-sūtra](# "See Note 62.
-Supra.") on the one hand, and to the Tantrika ritualistic Yantras and [Maṇḍalas](# "For examples, see श्रीश्रीशरदादिलकतन्त्रम्। Sharadätilakatantram, with commentary पदार्थादर्भ। Padarthadarsha.
+     Indeed, the beginnings of the Vāstu-sāstras and the Śilpa-śāstras are to be traceable to the Vedangie Jyantisa, (Kalpa)Śulva-sūtra[^63] on the one hand, and to the Tantrika ritualistic Yantras and Maṇḍalas[^64] etc., on the other.

+[^63]: "See Note 62.
+Supra."

+[^64]: "For examples, see श्रीश्रीशरदादिलकतन्त्रम्। Sharadätilakatantram, with commentary पदार्थादर्भ। Padarthadarsha.
 Edited by Atalananda Sarasvati.
 Tantrik Texts Vols, XVI. and XVII.
-Patala 3.") etc., on the other.
+Patala 3."

    Among the treatises on Nīti and its sub-class Vārtā and on Jyotisa, the Arthasāstra of Kautilya, the Sukraniti and the Brhatsamhita of Varahamihira call for special notice.

-    The Indian Artha and the Niti Sastras have been called poly-technical [treatises](# "P. K. Acharya: Ind.
+    The Indian Artha and the Niti Sastras have been called poly-technical treatises[^65]; and the Vārtāappertains to Economics.[^66]

+[^65]: "P. K. Acharya: Ind.
 Arch, p.
-132."); and the Vārtāappertains to [Economics.](# "Narendranath Law: Varta-The ancient Hindu Economics, Ind.
-Antiq., Vol. XLVII, p.
-256.")
+132."

     The Arthasāstra of Kautilya devotes some six or seven chapters to town-planning, the construction of residential buildings and fort, and specially military architecture.
-The Artha- sastra of Kautilya is an old work but in its present form not older than the 3rd century [A.C.](# "M. Winternitz: Geschichte der indischen Litteratur, III Band, (Leipzig.
-1922), p.
+The Artha- sastra of Kautilya is an old work but in its present form not older than the 3rd century A.C.[^67], p.
 523,")

+[^66]: "Narendranath Law: Varta-The ancient Hindu Economics, Ind.
+Antiq., Vol. XLVII, p.
+256."

+[^67]: "M. Winternitz: Geschichte der indischen Litteratur, III Band, (Leipzig.
+1922

     In 'Kautiliya Arthasāstra, Visālākṣa, Bāhudantiputra, Brhaspati and Uśanas have been cited as teachers of Artha.
 Compare also Kāmasūtra, p.
 3f., where it is narrated, that from the great work by the creator Brahman on the Trivarga, Manu separated the part dealing with Dharma, Bṛhaspati-that on Artha and Nandin, Siva's servant-the one on Kama.
 Maha- bhārata, XII, 59, 28ff., 76ff.'